 Montana Ag Network

-Strong winds will take us through the first portion of this week.
+Mild weather and temperatures well above average will take us through the first half of the work week.

-High pressure remains the big talking point on the weather scene.
+High pressure will be the main talking point over the next few days.